The innate immune system has a number of first line barriers to infection that are in place to prevent the entry and growth of pathogens.

 - Vagina

-These compete with pathogens for attachment sites and resources, and may even produce antimicrobial chemicals.
-In addition to this, a number of them also produce essential vitamins, such as Vitamin K and B12.
+Normal flora consists of non-invasive commensal microorganisms that do not normally cause disease.
+However, they outcompete pathogens for attachment sites and resources and may even produce antimicrobial chemicals.
+For example, vaginal bacilli secrete antimicrobial peptides like lactic acid to inhibit pathogenic activity.
+In addition to this, many also produce essential vitamins, such as Vitamin K and B12.

 Examples of Normal Flora